cookbrite/sample-mb-python-package/README.md

 * `setup.py` contains a section at the top containing more than a few fields that are currently hard-coded to values specific to MetaBrite.
 You should probably change these.
+* The `tox.ini` config is set up for MetaBrite's most common test scenarios, including building with cython.
+You may not need all of it.